10 Best Things To Do In Honolulu When It Rains

 Location: 2330 Kalākaua Ave, Honolulu, HI 96815

-A recent renovation has turned the area into a beautiful shopping location that includes waterfall features, a banyan tree and other Hawaiian landscape features that offers a unique vacation shopping experience.
+A recent renovation has turned the area into a beautiful shopping location that includes waterfall features, a banyan tree, and other Hawaiian landscape features that offer a unique vacation shopping experience.

 The International Market Place is located in Waikiki and is more easily accessible either on foot or by bus as parking can be difficult to find in the area.